 For as long as I can remember I have had a deep fascination with faeries.
 I hear their tinkling laughter in streams and will often spend hours outside, hoping to catch a glimpse of them through the leaves.
-These mystical creatures can be difficult to spot, but if you’re real quiet and truly believe with a kind heart, they will show themselves.
+These mystical creatures can be difficult to spot, but if you’re really quiet and truly believe with a kind heart, they will show themselves.
 They’re finicky beings hate waste and need to know that they’re loved and appreciated.
 A lot like us I suppose 😉

 We love making things for the fae folk.
 It’s our way of saying thank you for all the work they do it our garden.
 The ones that live in our house are striking at the moment UGH!!
-Either that, or the chaos fairies have taken over completely 😀 Our garden faeries seem happy though.
+Either that or the chaos fairies have taken over completely 😀 Our garden faeries seem happy though.
 We’ve recycled a lunch box for them and made a little gypsy caravan and the desert fairies seem to enjoy their little tissue box abode.
-But Spring is a round the corner, which means the little people will be working overtime trying to get everything ready.
-So it’s probably a good idea to make them something again using this glass bottle and plastic plate.
+But Spring is around the corner, which means the little people will be working overtime trying to get everything ready.
+So it’s probably a good idea to make them something again using this glass bottle and a plastic plate.
 I see a toadstool, do you?
 That dirty glass bottle is just the right shape for the base of the toadstool and the plate: that’s the top 😉

 Wait a minute………………..